Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Recognition lemmas

 \subsection{Review of parabolic supports}

 The following notion was introduced in \cite[Section~3.3]{HH2}.
 Let $\calg$ be a measured groupoid over a standard finite measure space $X$, equipped with a strict cocycle $\rho:\calg\to G$, where $G$ is a right-angled Artin group.
 Fix an identification $G=G_\Gamma$, and let $\mathbb{P}$ be the set of all parabolic subgroups of $G$ with respect to this identification.
 Given $P\in\mathbb{P}$, we say that $(\calg,\rho)$ is \emph{tightly $P$-supported} if \begin{enumerate} \item there exists a conull Borel subset $X^*\subseteq X$ such that $\rho(\calg_{|X^*})\subseteq P$, and \item for every parabolic subgroup $Q\subsetneq P$ and every Borel subset $U\subseteq X$ of positive measure, one has $\rho(\calg_{|U})\nsubseteq Q$. \end{enumerate} A parabolic subgroup $P$ such that $(\calg,\rho)$ is tightly $P$-supported, if it exists, is unique.
-By \cite[Lemma~3.7 and Remark~3.9]{HH2}, there always exist a partition $X=\dunion_{i\in I}X_i$ into at most countably many Borel subsets, and for every $i\in I$, a parabolic subgroup $P_i$, such that $(\calg_{|X_i},\rho)$ is tightly $P_i$-supported.
-The following is a consequence of Lemma~\ref{lemma:normalizer} and \cite[Lemma 3.8 and Remark 3.9]{HH2}.
+The following lemma records the contents of \cite[Lemma~3.7 and Remark~3.9]{HH2}.

+\begin{lemma} Let $G=G_\Gamma$ be a right-angled Artin group, let $\calg$ be a measured groupoid over a standard finite measure space $X$, and let $\rho:\calg\to G$ be a strict cocycle.